adambowen/adambowen.github.io/_posts/2016-09-29-Exceptions-Part-4.md

 do all your initialisation in your constructor and fail with exceptions, then you can add 'the object is always initialised' to your list of invariants, and so it becomes easier and safer to make assumptions about the state of the object.

+So exceptions can strengthen object invariants, but this comes at the cost of having to maintain invariants in an exception-safe fashion.
+It is true that exceptions can make this more difficult because the fact that errors occur can be hidden - however, the _requirement_ to maintain invariants through error conditions is not additional, all code that handles errors must meet this requirement.

+Toward the end of the series I intend to look at the practices you can employ that make the process of writing exception safe code easier, and hopefully we will be able to look at how to go about preserving invariants.
+For now though, that's the end of this part of the series.
+In the next part I continue to discuss the benefits of exceptions.